nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Option B - Specifying a listing of URIs
 Only the VoID](https://www.w3.org/TR/void/) vocabulary includes a property to indicate a RDF resource that lists all the resources within a dataset.
 VoID defines the property void:rootResource, that may be used by Europeana data providers to provide this information.
 See section "[3.4 Root resources](https://www.w3.org/TR/void/#root-resource)" describing the  void:rootResource property, for the general use of the property.
 For the requirements of Europeana, when using a listing of URIs, data providers must provide void:rootResource properties that contains the URI’s of the cultural objects’s.
-In EDM, these URI's should point to RDF resources of one types [ore:Aggregations](http://www.openarchives.org/ore/1.0/datamodel#Aggregation) or edm:ProvidedCHO (EDM).
+In EDM, these URI's should point to RDF resources of one of the types [ore:Aggregation](http://www.openarchives.org/ore/1.0/datamodel#Aggregation) or edm:ProvidedCHO (EDM).
 # Dataset level license
 The RDF resource of the dataset may optionally indicate a license that applies to the whole dataset.
 If the dataset provides the licensing information, individual metadata records may still override it, by specifying a license as defined in EDM.
 The license for a whole dataset should be specified in [dcterms:license](http://dublincore.org/documents/dcmi-terms/#terms-license) or [schema:license](http://schema.org/license) (with Europeana supported licenses' URIs)